-Remove the main silencer. (♥ p.
-46)
+- Remove the main silencer. ( p.
+47)

 - Remove all screws from the main silencer.
-Remove locking cap 1 and outer tube 2. - Pull the glass fiber yarn filling 3 from the inner tube 4. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 3 on the inner tube. - Slide the outer tube 2 over the glass fiber yarn filling. - Insert locking cap 1 into the outer tube. - Mount and tighten all screws.
+Take off protection cap 1 and outer tube 2. - Pull the glass fiber varn filling 3 from inner tube 4. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 3 on the inner tube. - Slide outer tube 2 over the glass fiber yarn filling. - Insert protection cap 1 into the outer tube. - Mount and tighten all screws.